Simon Lono Invitational Tournament

 As we want to see students from across the country, we would also like judges from across the country.
 Students are encouraged to ask their coaches to register with them to help fulfill this goal.

-Registration is due by midnight CST on May 11th.
+Registration is due by 4:30 AM NST on March 19th (Midnight Mar 18 in BC).
 Registration should be submitted using the google forms linked above.